cotarr/collab-frontend/README.md

 used as a temporary password on behalf of the user.

-For demonstration purposes, refresh tokens may be enabled for grant type code grant in the configuration.
+For demonstration purposes, refresh tokens may be enabled for grant type code grant in the configuration using environment variable `OAUTH_ENABLE_REFRESH_TOKEN=true`.
+The passport-oauth2-middleware is only required for the refresh token option and may be removed from package.json when refresh tokens are not enabled.
 In the node/express web server, several different source code files are loaded alternately depending on the refresh token setting.
-In package.json, the passport-oauth2-middleware is only required for the refresh token option.
+These alternate modules are selected in app.js in accordance with the configuration settings.
+The following modules are impacted.

 ```
 auth/auth-check-no-refresh.js